thebluecode/React-Redux/README.md

 # ReactJsProjects
-Projects created ReactJs library and related technologies.
+Projects created using ReactJs library and related technologies.